aniladanir/ckad/README.md

 - *timeoutSeconds:* Number of seconds after which the probe times out.
 - *failureThreshold:* Number of consecutive times a probe must fail for Kubernetes to consider the check failed.

+**Request:** The minimum amount of resources Kubernetes guarantees to a container.
+Kubernetes Scheduler uses this value to decide where to place a Pod.
+If no such Node exists, the Pod remains in a Pending state.
+If no requests are specified, Kubernetes treats them as 0.

+**Limit:** The maximum amount of resources a container is allowed to use.
+Kubelet (the agent running on each Node) enforces this limit using Linux cgroups.

+- *CPU*: If a container tries to use more CPU than its limit, the Linux kernel throttles the container's processes.
+The application will run slower, but it won't be terminated.
+- *Memory:* If a container tries to allocate more memory than its limit, Linux kernel triggers an Out-Of-Memory (OOM) kill for the container's processes.
+Kubelet observes that the container has stopped and reports its status as <ins>OOMKilled</ins> to the Kubernetes control plane.

+**Quality of Service (QoS) Classes:** Kubernetes assigns every Pod a QoS class based on the resource requests and limits of its component Containers.
+QoS classes are used by Kubernetes to decide which Pods to evict from a Node running low on resources like memory and cpu.</br>
+There are three QoS classes, from highest to lowest priority:
+   1. Guaranteed
+   2. Burstable
+   3. BestEffort
+   - **Guaranteed:**  Every container in the Pod must have both a memory-cpu limit and a memory-cpu request defined, and they must be the same value.
+   *BestFor*: Critical workloads that cannot tolerate downtime or performance degradation, such as databases, message queues or stateful services.
+   - **Burstable:** The Pod does not meet the criteria for Guaranteed, but at least one container in the Pod has a CPU or memory request defined.
+The most common pattern is setting a request lower than a limit.</br>
+   *BestFor:* The vast majority of applications such as Web servers, API backends, and stateless microservices.
+   - **BestEffort:** Assigned when no requests or limits is set.
+They are first to be killed.</br>
+   *BestFor:* Low-priority tasks that can be interrupted and are not critical like batch jobs, development and test containers.

 ## Kubectl Commands
 ```